Position

 Size

-This bush grows to a height of between 1.5m, and stretches 90 centimetres in width.
+This bush grows to a height of about 1m, and stretches 1m in width.

 Soil Type